arpitghura/NotesJar/CONTRIBUTION.md

 ---

-Thank you for contributing to [Project Name]! 🚀
+Thank you for contributing to NotesJar! 🚀